Who doesn’t need a good night sleep?

 Do stretches after a light warmup on the treadmill or walk around the block.
 There is better blood flow that brings more oxygen and nutrients to cells.
 Also, the easiest way to do this is with a ledge and resting a ball of the foot while the heel is on the floor.

 Then shift the weight on the ledge like pressing pedal on a car.
 Keep like that for 2 seconds and rest 10.
 You feel a good stretch burn.
 Repeat it 6-8 times per foot.
-This relaxes the calves and remember the ledge must not be too high from the ground since it means extra pressure.
+This relaxes the calves and remembers the ledge must not be too high from the ground since it means extra pressure.

 Or do a ledge with piled up books.